redhog/pieshell/README.md

     140:/home/redhog/Projects/beta/pieshell >>> cd("..")
     140:/home/redhog/Projects/beta >>>

+## Redirects

+    Standrad out and standard in of a pipeline can be redirected to a file by piping to or from a string (the filename).
+As a special case, None is a short hand for "/dev/null"

+    140:/home/redhog/Projects/beta/pieshell >>> ls | "foo"

+    140:/home/redhog/Projects/beta/pieshell >>> "foo" | cat
+    bar
+    build
+    deps
+    dist
+    foo
+    LICENSE.txt
+    pieshell
+    pieshell.egg-info
+    README.md
+    setup.py

+    140:/home/redhog/Projects/beta/pieshell >>> ls | None

 ## Interfacing between python functions and shell commands

 Shell commands are first class python objects, and their input and